Asian stocks fall after Wall St sinks on new bank fears

 First Republic Bank sank 21.4%, a day after soaring 27%.
 JPMorgan Chase slid 4.7%.

-In his annual letter to investors, BlackRock CEO Larry Fink pointed to prior eras of rising rates that led to ''spectacular financial flameouts,'' such as the years' long savings and loan crisis.
+In his annual letter to investors, BlackRock CEO Larry Fink pointed to prior eras of rising rates that led to ''spectacular financial flameouts,'' such as the savings and loan crisis of the 1980s.

 ''We don't know yet whether the consequences of easy money and regulatory changes will cascade throughout the U.S. regional banking sector (akin to the S&L Crisis) with more seizures and shutdowns coming,'' he wrote.